ericvc/Seneca-Tweets-GPT2/README.md

 >
 > \-*Letters LXXXIV, On Gathering Ideas*

-Of course, Seneca always ties these observations back into the main topic, but one can only imagine his thoughts on small matters in modern living.
+Fascinating stuff.
+Of course, Seneca always ties these observations back into the main topic of his letter, but one can only imagine his thoughts on small matters we face in the modern world.
 Also, I find some passages from Seneca to be indecipherable, and thought it would be amusing to produce fake text that is similarly difficult for the reader to glean wisdom from.

 ## 1\) Gathering the text for training the GPT-2 model